dimitrik1223/SML-Algorithm-Benchmarks/SML_inividual_project_report.md

 * `Polynomial kernel`: This kernel can be used when the data is not linearly seperable and adds a polynmial term much like the polynomial term in regression.
 The trick here is still that the kernel allows for the inner product of vectors to be used as opposed to the actual individual data points.
 However it does add many added dimensions to the data which can result in very long run times.
 Additionally, the polynomial regression introduces two new hyperparameters: `Degree`, which indicates the degree of the kernel's polynomial term, (higher degree, more flexbility) and `Gamma`

+SVM can also be extended to multi-class classification problems using `OvO` and `OvA`.
+This extention beyond the binary-class setting is methodologically identical to OvO and OvA with logistic regression.

 ## SVM's Objective Function:

 ## Pros and Cons of the SVM: